kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 For the new features every Kubeflow project follows [the KEP guidelines](https://github.com/kubeflow/community/tree/master/proposals#kep-format-to-propose-and-document-enhancements-to-kubeflow)

-#### Outline or link to the project’s architecture requirements?
+#### Outline or link to the project’s architecture requirements

 We do follow the same practices as Kubernetes for APIs, with alpha, beta, and stable status of APIs.
 Details [are described here](https://www.kubeflow.org/docs/started/support/#component-status).

-#### Define any specific service dependencies the project relies on in the cluster.
+#### Define any specific service dependencies the project relies on in the cluster

 The following projects are required to install Kubeflow projects: